 Satisfactory completion of all required and elective courses in the designated master curriculum is required for graduation and for conferring of a degree, diploma, or certificate.
 The satisfactory completion of the requirements will be calculated by the registrar and reviewed by the Admission, Progression, and Graduation Committee.
-The student must have attained a grade of "C" or higher in each of the curriculum requirements, and have a minimum 2.0 cumulative grade point average; earned a minimum of 25 percent of the required semester hours of credit at Carolinas College of Health Sciences, to include the final two semesters; and satisfied all financial obligations to the College and/or CHS Parking Department.
+The student must have attained a grade of "C" or higher in each of the curriculum requirements, and have a minimum 2.0 cumulative grade point average; earned a minimum of 25 percent of the required semester hours of credit at Carolinas College of Health Sciences, to include the final two semesters; and satisfied all financial obligations to the College and/or healthcare system Parking Department.
 For nursing students, successful completion of the standardized capstone test is required.

-Students graduating from a program of at least one year in length must demonstrate basic computer competency.
+Students enrolled in programs of at least one year in length must demonstrate basic computer competency.
 Successful completion of a satisfactory computer course may satisfy this requirement or students can complete a computer competency assessment with a score of 80% or better.
 Proof of competency is required before the student can progress to his/her second semester.
+Workshops and individual instruction are available in the computer lab to assist students in achieving these competencies.